- Product Manual

 This will bring up an interface consisting of two panels.

+- The panel on the left contains a list of users that have been installed.
 In the bar at the bottom of the page you can read how many users have been installed.

 - The panel on the right contains a list of users that can be installed.